A Data-driven, Falsification-based Model of Human Driver Behavior: Introduction

 Motivated by \cite{oh2019} and \cite{oh2018}, we demonstrate the proposed framework on a case study of a human-driven vehicle (HV) approaching a signalized intersection.
 In this setting, the leading HV plays the role of a disturbance signal to the following controlled vehicle, which desires a safe, fuel-optimal policy.
 Our objective is to obtain a set-valued, state-dependent mapping that describes human actions using the aforementioned classification approach; such a mapping can be conceived as a driver model, which can be utilized for synthesizing a fuel-optimal safe controller as in \cite{oh2018}.
 In the absence of such a mapping, we may resort to a worst-case approach based only on the physical limitations of a given situation or one of the aforementioned probabilistic methods.

-The remainder of this paper is structured in the following way: Section \ref{problem_formulation} gives an overview of the problem under study including a hybrid system formulation, summary of real-world driving data, and a preview of the solution approach.
+The remainder of this paper is structured in the following way: Section \ref{problem_formulation} gives an overview of the problem under study.
 Section \ref{mathematical_preliminaries} summarizes the key mathematical tools that are leveraged to solve the problem.
-Section \ref{solution_approach} consolidates the methods and tools of Section \ref{mathematical_preliminaries} to detail the solution approach alluded to in Section \ref{problem_formulation}.
-Section \ref{results} discusses results and practical considerations when using the methods of Section \ref{mathematical_preliminaries}.
+Section \ref{solution_approach} consolidates the methods of Section \ref{mathematical_preliminaries} to detail the solution approach alluded to in Section \ref{problem_formulation}.
+Section \ref{results} discusses results and practical considerations of our solution approach.
 Section \ref{conclusion} offers concluding remarks and plans for future work.